sailshq/sails-hook-organics/README.md

 > vigilant about the effect of any usage change in the grand scheme of the library.

+#### I have an idea for how to improve...

+We'd like to hear it!
+The best way to share your ideas is to contribute (see below).

 #### I wish this supported...

 We are constantly looking for ways to improve this library.
 If we're missing something you need from a particular pack,